FiRST: Finetuning Router-Selective Transformers for Input-Adaptive Latency Reduction: Experiments

 \subsection{Baselines for comparison}

-\begin{itemize}[noitemsep, nolistsep, leftmargin=*] \item \textbf{Original Model:} We compare the performance of the base model (Llama-3-8B) with and without LoRA fine-tuning as our baseline.
-We then train routers and the LoRA module for various values of the coefficient $\alpha$\ associated with the non-skip penalization loss.
-This allows us to report the time per output token (TPOT) and quality at different levels of skipping, with and without LoRA.
-Latency speedups are reported relative to the LoRA-fine-tuned model, which natively supports key-value (KV) caching.
+We report the latency improvement and quality numbers relative to the base models (no skipping).

-\item \textbf{Unified Skipping: }This method relies on using a heuristic-based strategy for retaining layers at fixed intervals.
-We replicate their algorithm \citep{liu2024accelerating}and compare performance both with and without LoRA fine-tuning across various skipping percentages.
-We do not consider other input-agnostic heuristic-based strategy for skipping layers since Unified Skipping has empirically established itself to be the state-of-the-art.
+\begin{itemize}[noitemsep, nolistsep, leftmargin=*] \item \textbf{Random Skipping:} We skip a set of $k$ layers randomly where $k$ depends on the target speedup. \item \textbf{Skip Decode:} We implement Skip Decode \cite{del2023skipdecode} method that features a monotonic decrease in processing layers, enabling later tokens to leverage the computational resources used for earlier ones. \item \textbf{Unified Skipping: }This, to the best of our knowledge, is the state-of-the-art method relies on using a heuristic-based strategy for retaining layers at fixed intervals.
+We replicate the algorithm in \citep{liu2024accelerating} and compare performance both with and without LoRA fine-tuning across various skipping percentages. \end{itemize}